 Federal Verification Process

-The Department of Education requires Drexel to review selected FAFSAs to ensure the accuracy of the information reported.
+The Department of Education requires Drexel to review selected Free Applications for Federal Student Aid (FAFSAs) to ensure the accuracy of the information reported.
 This process is called Federal Verification.
-If you are selected to be verified, you will be notified via e-mail.
-Your federal and institutional need-based aid is not considered finalized and will not pay to your account until the process is completed.
-The Drexel selection criterion is different from the information you may find on your Student Aid Report (SAR).
+If you are selected to be verified, you will be notified via email.
+Your federal aid is not considered finalized and will not pay to your account until the process is completed.